ICC arrest warrants for Israeli leaders: Background

 The ICC was established in 2002 to prosecute war crimes, crimes against humanity, genocide, and the crime of aggression when member states are unwilling or unable to do so.
-It can also prosecute crimes committed by nationals or on territory of any of its 124 member states.
+It can also prosecute crimes committed by nationals or on territory of any of its 125 member states.
 It currently is also investigating crimes committed in Ukraine, Uganda, and others.
 The Palestinian territories were admitted as a member state in 2015, allowing for the investigation even though Israel is not a member and does not recognize its jurisdiction.

-All of the 124 member states of the ICC are obliged by their agreements to the courts founding statute to arrest and hand over any individual with an active ICC arrest warrant, if they are identified in their territory.
+All of the 125 member states of the ICC are obliged by their agreements to the courts founding statute to arrest and hand over any individual with an active ICC arrest warrant, if they are identified in their territory.
 The ICC does not have a way of directly implementing an arrest, with no authority over any police force.
 The ICC can sanction a non-cooperative member state.

 On 20 December 2019, ICC prosecutor Fatou Bensouda announced an investigation into war crimes allegedly committed in Palestine by members of the Israel Defense Forces or Hamas and other Palestinian armed groups since 13 June 2014.
 Since the investigation was opened in 2015, Israel used its intelligence agencies to surveil, pressure, and threaten senior ICC staff.

 Gaza war

-On 12 October 2023, ICC chief prosecutor Karim Khan stated that both war crimes committed by Palestinians on Israeli territory and by Israelis on Palestinian territory during the Gaza war would be within the jurisdiction of the ICC's Palestine investigation.
+On 12 October 2023, ICC chief prosecutor Karim Khan stated that war crimes committed by Palestinians on Israeli territory and by Israelis on Palestinian territory during the Gaza war would be within the jurisdiction of the ICC.
+On 17 November 2023, Khan stated the ICC had received a joint request by South Africa, Bangladesh, Bolivia, Comoros, and Djibouti to investigate alleged Israeli war crimes.
 On 29 December 2023, South Africa filed a case against Israel at the International Court of Justice, alleging that Israel's conduct amounted to genocide.

 In late April 2024, ICC staff interviewed Palestinian hospital staff from the Gaza Strip about possible war crimes.